15 Fun Facts About Chappelle's Show

 One night, Dave Chappelle watched a special on Playboy publisher Hugh Hefner that was designed to resemble one of Hefner's Playboy parties.
 The host of the party interviewed musicians and comedians, who would then perform for Hef, some Playboy Bunnies, and other guests.
 On Inside the Actors Studio, Chappelle told James Lipton that he was weirdly inspired by it and called his Half Baked (1998) co-writer Neal Brennan to talk about it.
 “We started talking about variety shows, we wanted to do something that was real personal,” Chappelle recalled of their conversation, which led to the creation of Chappelle's Show.

 2. HBO PASSED ON THE SHOW.

-“We pitched to HBO and they looked at us like we were lepers,” Brennan recalled to Free Press Houston.
+Not everyone was immediately sold on the concept.
+“We pitched to HBO and they looked at us like we were lepers,” Brennan told Free Press Houston.

 3. CHAPPELLE AND BRENNAN LEARNED HOW TO WRITE THE SHOW BY READING A BOOK ABOUT SATURDAY NIGHT LIVE.

 The two read Live From New York: The Complete, Uncensored History of Saturday Night Live as Told by Its Stars, Writers, and Guests, the oral history of the iconic sketch show compiled by James Andrew Miller and Tom Shales, before shooting the pilot and writing sketches for the first season.
-Brennan found the book to be “really informative and really helpful.”
+Brennan said the book was “really informative and really helpful” to them.

 4. DONNELL RAWLINGS CAME UP WITH HIS PLAYER HATER'S BALL CHARACTER ON THE FLY.